ng-Classic/ng-classic/aio/content/guide/structural-directives.md

 When two directives lay claim to the same host element, which one should take precedence?

 Which should go first, the `NgIf` or the `NgFor`?
 Can the `NgIf` cancel the effect of the `NgFor`?
-If so (and it seems like it should be so), how should Angular Classicgeneralize the ability to cancel for other structural directives?
+If so (and it seems like it should be so), how should Angular Classic generalize the ability to cancel for other structural directives?

 There are no easy answers to these questions.
 Prohibiting multiple structural directives makes them moot.
 There's an easy solution for this use case: put the `*ngIf` on a container element that wraps the `*ngFor` element.
 One or both elements can be an `<ng-container>` so that no extra DOM elements are generated.